-For external investment service providers, the Risk Management and Compliance Analyst and CRO have effectively implemented processes to request, track and report conflicts of interest.
+For external investment service providers, the Risk Management and Compliance Analyst effectively implemented processes to request, track and report conflicts of interest.
 The RAD forms appear to be well-developed, consistently submitted, and effective in identifying and addressing potential conflicts of interest.